samtaggart/data_threefold_projects_friends/info/people/kristine_vilnite/kristine_vilnite.md

 bio = "Compassionate innovator, founder, advisor, sustainable development advocate.
 Kristine adds value by unlocking power of diversity, simplicity and genuinity towards complex challenges assuring that a positive net impact on the planet is a norm.
 Building a sustainable foundation for the future and just being a loving, kind, explorer is what Kristine calls a day well spent."

 [ecosystem]
-# can be chosen from: freeflowcitizen, matchmaker, tfambassador, tffarmer, wisdomcouncil
+# can be chosen from: freeflowcitizen, matchmaker, ambassador, farmer, wisdomcouncil
-memberships = ["freeflowcitizen"]
+memberships = ["freeflowcitizen", "matchmaker", "ambassador"]

 ```